Quasi-Objective Eddy Visualization from Sparse Drifter Data: Methods

 \section{Methods}

 The drifter trajectories, $\mathbf{x}(t)$, satisfy the differential equation

 Here $\mathbf{x}$ is position, $ t $ is time and $ \mathbf{v}(\mathbf{x}(t),t) $ is the ocean-surface velocity field implied by the drifter data.
-While open-ocean mesoscale features are well captured by satellite-altimetry data \cite{Berta2015}, the drifter velocity $ \mathbf{v}(\mathbf{x}, t) $ in coastal regions generally differs from the geostrophic velocity component $ \mathbf{v}_g(\mathbf{x}, t) $ computed from AVISO due to coastal influences and windage \cite{Aksamit2020}.
-Features derived from drifter trajectories, therefore, generally differ from those obtained from ocean geostrophic velocities, especially in coastal areas.
+While open-ocean mesoscale features are well captured by satellite-altimetry data \cite{Berta2015}, the drifter velocity $ \mathbf{v}(\mathbf{x}, t) $ in coastal regions generally differs from the geostrophic velocity component $ \mathbf{v}_g(\mathbf{x}, t) $ computed from AVISO due to coastal influences (e.g., rivers) and windage \cite{Aksamit2020}.
+Features derived from drifter trajectories, therefore, generally differ from those obtained from ocean geostrophic velocities.